chauchau000/pillbox/README.md

 ## Features

-:star2:	 Users
+:star2:	 Users  <br />
-   :star:  Users can sign up, log in, and log out
+   :star:  Users can sign up, log in, and log out  <br />
-   :star:  Users can use a demo log in to try the site
+   :star:  Users can use a demo log in to try the site  <br />
-   :star:  Logged in users are directed to their profile page which displays their medication list and medication schedule
+   :star:  Logged in users are directed to their profile page which displays their medication list and medication schedule  <br />
-   :star:  Logged out users are directed to the login page.
+   :star:  Logged out users are directed to the login page.  <br />

-:pill:	 Medications
+:pill:	 Medications  <br />
-   :star:  Users are able to add medications they are taking
+   :star:  Users are able to add medications they are taking  <br />
-   :star:  Users are able to edit medications they are taking
+   :star:  Users are able to edit medications they are taking  <br />
-   :star:  Users are able to delete medications when they are no longer taking them
+   :star:  Users are able to delete medications when they are no longer taking them  <br />
-   :star:  Users are able see medications they are taking
+   :star:  Users are able see medications they are taking  <br />

-:drop_of_blood:		 Glucose Log
+:drop_of_blood:		 Glucose Log  <br />
-   :star:  Users are able to enter glucose readings (glucose level, fasting?, date, time, notes)
+   :star:  Users are able to enter glucose readings (glucose level, fasting?, date, time, notes)  <br />
-   :star:  Users are able to edit their glucose readings
+   :star:  Users are able to edit their glucose readings  <br />
-   :star:  Users are able to delete their glucose readings
+   :star:  Users are able to delete their glucose readings  <br />
-   :star:  Users are able to see their glucose readings (also in a graph).
+   :star:  Users are able to see their glucose readings (also in a graph).  <br />

-:stethoscope:		 Appointments
+:stethoscope:		 Appointments  <br />
-   :star:  Users are able to enter appointments (provider, date, time, address, notes)
+   :star:  Users are able to enter appointments (provider, date, time, address, notes)  <br />
-   :star:  Users are able to delete appointments
+   :star:  Users are able to delete appointments  <br />
-   :star:  Users are able to edit appointments
+   :star:  Users are able to edit appointments  <br />

 ##Database Schema